hawk/lux/doc/lux.md

 **[config unstable=XXX]**
 **[config unstable_unless=XXX]**

-Respect your colleagues by withdrawing your intermittently failing test cases from the test results of the group.
+Respect your collegues by withdrawing your intermittently failing test cases from the test results of the group.
 Use these constructs to mark those test cases as unstable.
 They will then be run but only cause a warning if they fail.